Aldo Leopold: Land ethic

+Marshland Elegy

+In "Marshland Elegy", an excerpt from A Sand County Almanac, Leopold describes the process of destruction for American marshland as well as the efforts to reinvigorate those marshlands after that destruction.
+Leopold speak both to the way in which the halting of farmland development in these areas represents positive change for the cranes and other wildlife that relies on marshes as well as the limitations of the strategies implemented by conservationists in the issue.
+Leopold criticized conservation strategy in that to make the public cherish the communities we conserve they need to "see and fondle" them which can make the conservation effort self-defeating.

+At the time this essay was written Sandhill Cranes had dwindled to merely 25 breeding pairs in Wisconsin, luckily since then the crane population has recovered with the midwest now being home to over 15,000 sandhill cranes.
+These efforts were inspired by this essay and carried out by the Aldo Leopold foundation.
+These efforts give a positive example to be looked to for future conservation efforts.

 Game Management

 Game Management was published in 1933, establishing Leopold as one of the leaders and founders of wildlife preservation and ecology.This book was used in his teachings at The University of Wisconsin and led the groundwork for describing methods of how to restore and manage ecosystems using the same tools and methods that were used to destroy them.
-Game Management is deemed Leopold’s most important work as it founded a new science by combining the likes of agriculture, biology, ecology, and other sciences.
+Game Management is deemed Leopold's most important work as it founded a new science by combining the likes of agriculture, biology, ecology, and other sciences.
 This book brought about a revolution within conservation and placed Leopold as the founder of the Department of Game Management at The University of Wisconsin.
 For more than 40 years after its publication, it was the leading textbook in the field of wildlife management.

 The River of the Mother of God and Other Essays

-Published nearly 45 years after the death of Leopold, The River of the Mother of God, includes 59 essays drawn from Leopold’s unpublished manuscripts found at The University of Wisconsin and Leopold’s overlooked published work.
-This collection is titled after one of Leopold’s most popular essays from 1924, “The River of the Mother of God,” but it spans Leopold’s life discussing themes of wilderness preservation, ecology, agriculture, land ethics, and natural esthetics from his teenage years until his last years.
+Published nearly 45 years after the death of Leopold, The River of the Mother of God, includes 59 essays drawn from Leopold's unpublished manuscripts found at The University of Wisconsin and Leopold's overlooked published work.
+This collection is titled after one of Leopold's most popular essays from 1924, “The River of the Mother of God,” but it spans Leopold's life discussing themes of wilderness preservation, ecology, agriculture, land ethics, and natural esthetics from his teenage years until his last years.
 This work dives into a deeper view of Leopold and shows the lasting impact he made on the field of conservation.